Petition Tabling Event Guide

 Gathering signatures for petitions is one of the most effective public policy events your group can do.
-Whether there’s a specific piece of pro-life (or pro-abortion) legislation going through your local government, or you want to petition for something general like diaper decks on your campus, petition tabling is a fun and simple activity for your pro-life group.
-Use the event guide below to plan your next petition event with your group!
+Whether there’s a specific piece of pro-life (or pro-abortion) legislation going through your local government or you want to petition for something general like diaper decks on your campus, petition tabling is a fun, simple activity for your pro-life group.
+Use the event guide below to plan your next petition event.

 Contact your Regional Coordinator.